-Bank balances, other assets, liabilities, time deposits and units of investment undertakings
+Bank balances, other assets, liabilities, time deposits and master fund shares

 Bank balances are generally valued at their nominal value plus accrued interest.
 Time deposits are valued at their market value, provided that the time deposit may be canceled at any time and repayment is not at nominal value plus interest.

-Units of investment undertakings are generally recognized at the most recently determined redemption price or at the most recent available trading price permitting reliable valuation.
+Shares of the master fund are generally recognized at the most recently determined redemption price or at the most recent available trading price permitting reliable valuation.
 If these values are not available, units of investment funds are valued at the current market value deemed appropriate on the basis of a careful assessment using suitable valuation models and taking into consideration current market conditions.

-Securities lending transactions and repurchase agreement transactions
+Securities lending transactions and repurchase agreement transactions feeder fund under repurchase agreement transactions shall be reported as bank balances.